 Birth grant (pomoč ob rojstvu otroka): non-contributory; universal non means-tested benefit for a child born in Slovenia, if the mother or the father has permanent residence in Slovenia.
 This benefit is granted either in-kind or in cash.
 It is one-time benefit and not subject to income tax.
 Public Finance Balance Act has introduced income test for this benefit and since June 2012 only families with net family income per family member below 64% of average net wage have been eligible.
-Since 2018 birth grant is again universal non means- and non income-tested benefit.
+Since 2018 birth grant is again universal non means-tested benefit.

 Child benefit (otroški dodatek): non-contributory means-tested benefit held by one of the parents for a child residing in Slovenia.
 Child benefit is paid only in case if income per family member, in the calendar year prior to the submission of a claim, was below the average wage in Slovenia.
 The level of child benefit depends on the average monthly income per family member in a calendar year prior to the submission of a claim and the birth order of a child.
 The right to a child benefit is held until the child reaches 18 years of age, regardless further enrolment in regular education.
-From 2018, income brackets are set in absolute terms while they were previously set as a percentage of average wage.
+From 2018, income brackets are set in absolute terms while they were previously set as a percentage of an average wage.
 Child benefit is not subject to income tax.

-Large-family supplement (dodatek za veliko družino): a non-contributory universal non means-tested transfer to families with three or more children.
+Large family allowance (dodatek za veliko družino): a non-contributory universal non meanstested transfer to families with three or more children.
 Eligible are families with three or more children below age 18 or older, if fulfilling the age and status conditions for the entitlement to a child benefit.
 The level of benefit is paid once a year and is not subject to income tax.
-Public Finance Balance Act has introduced income test for this benefit and since June 2012 only families with net family income per family member below 64% of average net wage have been eligible.
+Public Finance Balance Act has introduced income test for this benefit and from June 2012 to December 2018 only families with net family income per family member below 64% of average net wage were eligible.
+Since 2019 large family allowance has again become universal and non means-tested benefit for families with three or more children.

-Childcare supplement (dodatek za nego otroka): non-contributory; it is non means-tested benefit, paid for seriously ill children and physically or mentally handicapped children.
+Childcare supplement (dodatek za nego otroka): non-contributory; it is non means-tested benefit, monthly paid for seriously ill children and physically or mentally handicapped children.
 Childcare supplement is not subject to income tax.

-National scholarship (državna štipendija): non-contributory.
-Amount of scholarship depends on student's family income per capita, students' grades and commuting or accommodation In January 2012, pupils and students younger than 18 years lost the right to national scholarship and income threshold per family member has been set to 64% of net average wage.
+National scholarship (državna štipendija): non-contributory means-tested benefit.
+Amount of scholarship depends on student's family income per capita, students' grades and commuting or accommodation.
+In January 2012, pupils and students younger than 18 years lost the right to national scholarship and income threshold per family member has been set to 64% of net average wage.
 Public Finance Balance Act has decreased this threshold to 53% of net average wage in June 2012.
 Since January 2014 pupils below the age 18 have been again eligible for national scholarship.
-In January 2015 threshold was increased to 56% per family member.
-From 2018, income brackets are set in absolute terms while they were previously set as a percentage of average wage.
+In January 2015 an income threshold was increased to 56% per family member.
+From 2018, income brackets are set in absolute terms while they were previously set as a percentage of an average wage.